PDF/UA: Matterhorn Protocol

-The PDF/UA Reference Suite
+PDF/UA Reference Suite

 In June 2014 the PDF Association's PDF/UA Competence Center published the first iteration of the PDF/UA Reference Suite, a set of reference-quality documents conforming to PDF/UA-1.

-The Tagged PDF Best Practice Guide
+"Tagged PDF Best Practice Guide"

-In December 2015 the PDF Association's PDF/UA Competence Center unveiled the first public draft of its Tagged PDF Best Practice Guide.
+In December 2015 the PDF Association's PDF/UA Competence Center unveiled the first public draft of its "Tagged PDF Best Practice Guide".
 Publication is expected by the summer of 2016.

-Seminars, Books and Brochures
+Seminars, books and brochures

 The PDF Association conducted numerous educational seminars on PDF/UA throughout Europe, North America and Australia in 2012 and 2013.
 A book, "PDF/UA in a Nutshell", was produced in both English and German.
 An informational brochure was also produced in both languages.